shelmangroup/github-rulla-nycklar/README.md

 need to be rotated to improve security to lower the risk if a secret gets feet.

 In this case we are working with the integration inbetween google cloud platform and github.com.
-We like service account and we like to use them in github actions as secrets.
+We like service accounts and we like to use them in github actions as secrets.
 To now rotate the secrets and keep things secure, we don't want to manually update the secrets.